Left to Right: Five of the 2010 Youth Council representatives

 Left to Right: Cr Diane Woods with Youth Council representative

 Byron Shire Council's Youth Council

-Byron Shire Council's Youth Council met for the first time in January 2010.
-It involves 15 young people aged 12 to 18 with many different backgrounds and interests: from political interests, to environmental awareness, and commitment to social justice.
+Byron Shire Council's Youth Council met for the first time in January 2010, and now have a rich history of successful projects, programs and events behind them.
+The current Youth Council involves 18 young people aged 12 to 25 with many different backgrounds and interests: from political interests, to environmental awareness, and commitment to social justice.